-Dr. Matthew C. Moen, President of the Gettysburg Foundation, welcomed attendees and spoke about the Foundation’s work in placing Gettysburg at the center of the larger story of conflict and conciliation in American democracy.
+Matthew C. Moen, Ph.D., president of Gettysburg Foundation, welcomed attendees and spoke about the Foundation’s work in placing Gettysburg at the center of the larger story of conflict and conciliation in American democracy.
 Moen praised the collaboration between the Hirshhorn and the Gettysburg Foundation that made this event possible, pointing out that Gettysburg has an incredible story to tell that resonates in many different ways with different audiences.

 Sue Boardman, author of books and articles about the 19th century Cyclorama and Director of the Gettysburg Foundation’s Executive Leadership Program, shared the historical context of the Battle of Gettysburg Cyclorama.
 Pointing out that “Cycloramas were history’s original Imax theaters,” expected to draw crowds, Boardman explored how viewers were encouraged to lose themselves in the events depicted in these monumental works.